erling6232/imagedata/paper.md

 should be maintained throughout to maintain patient safety.
 If the process involves DICOM data only, this requirement is easily fulfilled.
 However, some popular image processing systems require formats that do not maintain patient information.
-The ability to attach DICOM header data to these other formats let the user exploit a wider set of image processing software.
+The ability to attach DICOM metadata to these other formats let the user exploit a wider set of image processing software.

 `Imagedata` builds on several of these libraries,